exa-byte/CCTurtleRemoteController/README.md

 **Known Bugs**

-* there is a bug in the transaction code which desyncs the ui block world state from the servers' - a page reload fixes this temporarily
+* there is a bug in the transaction code which desyncs the ui block world state from the servers' - a page reload fixes this temporarily; you can also revert to my previous technique of sending the whole state every request by inserting `res.send({ state: state }); return;` as the first line after `app.post('/api/getStateUpdate', (req, res) => {` in the `server.js`.